ropensci/treebase/inst/doc/treebase/treebase_github.md

 space and scale of possible analyses.

-The recent advent of mandatory data archiving in many of the major journals publishing phylognetics-based research (*e.g.* Fairbairn 2010, , ), is a particularly promising development that should continue to fuel trend of submissions seen in Fig. 1.
+The recent advent of mandatory data archiving in many of the major journals publishing phylognetics-based research (*e.g.* Fairbairn 2010;
+Piwowar, Vision, and Whitlock 2011; Whitlock et al. 2010), is a particularly promising development that should continue to fuel trend of submissions seen in Fig. 1.
 Accompanied by faster and more inexpensive techniques of NextGen sequencing, and the rapid expansion in phylogenetic applications, we anticipate this rapid growth in available phylogenies will continue.
 Faced with this flood of data, programmatic access becomes not only increasingly powerful but an increasingly